What We Believe

 Of the Scriptures

-By “inspired,” we mean that the books of the Bible were written by holy men of old, as they were moved by the Holy Spirit, in such a definite way that their writings were supernaturally verbally inspired and free from error, as no other writings have or ever will be inspired.
+By “inspired,” we mean that the books of the Bible were written by holy men of old as they were moved by the Holy Spirit, in such a definite way that their writings were supernaturally and verbally inspired and free from error, as no other writings have been or ever will be inspired.

-We believe the King James Version, as translated in 1611, to be the preserved Word of God for English-speaking people today and shall be the final authority for all doctrine and practice.
+We believe the King James Version, as translated in 1611, to be the preserved Word of God for English-speaking people today and the final authority for all doctrine and practice.

 Of the True God

-We believe that there is one, and only one, living true God, and infinite, intelligent Spirit, the maker and supreme ruler of heaven and earth; inexpressibly glorious in holiness and worthy of all possible honor, confidence and love; that in the unity of the Godhead there are three persons: the Father, the Son, and the Holy Ghost, equal in every divine perfection, and executing distinct but harmonious offices in the great work of redemption.
+We believe that there is one, and only one, living and true God, an infinite, intelligent Spirit, the Maker and Supreme Ruler of heaven and earth; inexpressibly glorious in holiness and worthy of all possible honor, confidence, and love.
+In the unity of the Godhead, there are three persons: the Father, the Son, and the Holy Ghost, equal in every divine perfection and executing distinct but harmonious offices in the great work of redemption.

 Of Christ

 This sacrifice was a just payment to God for the forgiveness of sin.
-It was activated by His death through the shedding of His blood on the cross and was accepted by God upon His resurrection.
-We believe He ascended into Heaven after His resurrection to be seated at the right hand of the Father, waiting for the time of receiving His church at the rapture, and returning seven years later to the earth to rule and reign as King for 1000 years.
+It was accomplished through the shedding of His blood on the cross and was accepted by God upon His resurrection.
+We believe He ascended into Heaven and is seated at the right hand of the Father, awaiting the time to receive His church at the rapture, and that He will return seven years later to rule and reign on earth as King for one thousand years.

 Of the Holy Spirit

-We believe that the Holy Spirit is a divine person; equal with God the Father and God the Son and of the same nature; that He was active in the creation, that in His relation to the unbelieving world, He restrains the Evil one until God’s purpose is fulfilled; that He convicts of sin, of judgment, and of righteousness; that He bears witness to the Truth of the Gospel in preaching and testimony; that He is the agent in the New Birth; that He seals, endues, guides, teaches, witnesses, sanctifies, and helps the believer.
+We believe that the Holy Spirit is a divine person, equal with God the Father and God the Son and of the same nature.
+He was active in creation.
+In His relation to the unbelieving world, He restrains the evil one until God’s purpose is fulfilled.
+He convicts of sin, righteousness, and judgment; bears witness to the truth of the Gospel in preaching and testimony; and is the agent in the new birth.
+He seals, endues, guides, teaches, witnesses, sanctifies, and helps the believer.

 Of the Devil or Satan

-We believe that Satan was once holy and enjoyed heavenly honors; but through pride and ambition to be as the Almighty, he fell and drew after him a host of angels; that he is now the malignant prince of the power of the air and the unholy god of this world.
-We hold him to be man’s great tempter, the enemy of God, the accuser of the saints, the author of all false religions, the chief power behind the present apostasy, the lord of the antichrist, and the author of all the powers of darkness – destined, however, to a final defeat at the hands of God’s own Son, and to the judgment of an eternal justice in hell, a place prepared for him and his angels.
+We believe that Satan was once holy and enjoyed heavenly honors, but through pride and ambition to be as the Almighty, he fell and drew after him a host of angels.
+He is now the malignant prince of the power of the air and the unholy god of this world.
+We hold him to be man’s great tempter, the enemy of God, the accuser of the saints, the author of false religions, the chief power behind present apostasy, the lord of the antichrist, and the author of all the powers of darkness.
+He is destined, however, for final defeat at the hands of God’s Son and for eternal judgment in hell, a place prepared for him and his angels.

 Of Creation

-We believe in the Genesis account of creation and that it is to be accepted literally, not allegorically or figuratively; that man was created directly in God’s own image and likeness; that man’s creation was not a matter of evolution, evolutionary change of species, or development through interminable periods of time from lower to higher forms; that all animal and vegetable life was made directly by God’s established law that they should bring forth only “after their kind.”
+We believe in the Genesis account of creation and that it is to be accepted literally, not allegorically or figuratively.
+Man was created directly in God’s image and likeness.
+His creation was not a matter of evolution or development through long periods of time.
+All plant and animal life was made by God according to His law, that each should bring forth “after its kind.”

 (Gen. 1:1; Ex.
 20:11; Acts 4:24; Col. 1:16–17)